Earlier this month I received what has to be one of the single worst marketing emails I’ve ever seen in my professional career.

 This probably violates the Federal Trade Commission’s CAN-SPAM regulations:

-“Tell recipients how to opt out of receiving future email from you.
-Your message must include a clear and conspicuous explanation of how the recipient can opt out of getting email from you in the future.
+“Tell recipients how to opt-out of receiving future email from you.
+Your message must include a clear and conspicuous explanation of how the recipient can opt-out of getting an email from you in the future.
 Craft the notice in a way that’s easy for an ordinary person to recognize, read, and understand.”

 That’s a huge risk for any business.
-Each separate email in violation of the CAN-SPAM Act is subject to penalties of up to $16,000.
-Can you afford letting the wrong people manage your marketing when the stakes are that high?
+Each separate email in violation of the CAN-SPAM Act is subject to penalties, often substantial.
+Can you afford to let the wrong people manage your marketing when the stakes are that high?

 Showing Your Hand to Competitors